First-Time Home Buyer's Guide to Down Payments

 - Exploring first-time homeowner programs: There are a variety of homeowner programs for first-time home buyers.
 Explore all of your options to see whether one suits your situation.

 - Finding a real estate agent: Assuming the agent is experienced, and understands your wants and needs, they can help you negotiate various offers and guide you through the closing process.

-- Getting pre-approved for a mortgage: Getting a pre-approval letter shows that a reputable lending company will lend you a certain amount of money to purchase a home.
+- Getting pre-qualified for a mortgage: Getting a pre-qualification letter shows that a reputable lending company will lend you a certain amount of money to purchase a home.
 With that letter in hand, sellers know you're a serious buyer and you can cover the costs associated with the purchase of your first home.